sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-2.md

 title: DSGN 270 Assignment 2 - Agile UX Breakdown
 ---
 ## Scenario
-You are the only UX/UI savvy dev on your team development team for a mobile app.
+You are the only UX/UI savvy dev on your development team for a mobile app.
 After an initial requirements meeting, you realize a little UX will help the team visualize their work.

 You decide to create a small proof of concept document to hopefully get buy-in from your teammates.